0m15/scrolla/README.md

 It has been used on https://portadibasso.com, and then open sourced it.

-It has been built with these concepts in mind:
+It has been written with these concepts in mind:

 - ✨ Performance: it runs at 60fps on most devices and laptops I've tested.
 Styles are updated off the react render cycles
 - 🎈 Ease of use: It needs just one callback prop to update child styles